-When dog owners discover your profile via search and select Quick View they’ll see several statistics that provide at-a-glance info about your response rate, response time, and photo rate.
+When pet owners view your profile, they see several statistics that provide info about your response rate, response time, and photo rate.
 Improving these statistics can put your clients’ minds at ease and encourage them to contact you.

 What the numbers tell your clients:

-Response rate measures how often you respond to requests within 24 hours.
+Response rate measures how often you respond to an initial request within 24 hours.

-- This number is based on your 10 most recent requests.
-For example, a 100% response rate means that you’ve responded within 24 hours to each of your last 10 requests.
+- This number is based on your 10 most recent requests received in the last 6 months.
+For example, a 100% response rate means that you’ve responded within 24 hours to each of your last 10 requests during this time period.

 - Always responding within 24 hours will keep your response rate high, but you’re more than twice as likely to book the stay if you respond to requests within an hour of receiving them.